Shubham-Sahoo/Image-Streaming-on-Raspberry-Pi/README.md

 $ source devel/setup.bash
 ```

-#### Now repeat the exact same process of using the repo on Raspberry Pi
+#### Repeat the exact same process of using the repo on Raspberry Pi

 Now you are ready for the networking part
 ### Through Ethernet cable

-Connect the Raspberry Pi to your System and do exxecute the following on terminal
+Connect the Raspberry Pi to your System and do execute the following on terminal
 ```
 sudo arp-scan --interface=eth0 --localnet
 ```
 You will get a IP Address similar to 10.42.XX.XX
 Copy the IP Address and use it to ssh into the RaspBerry Pi

 ```